numpde/as/p/network/20171002-RatPathways-EPFL/E-Gnp-Betti-stats/cpp/README.txt

 there number i in the j-th row of the file indicates a nonzero of the matrix at (i, j).

-It outputs a single number, namly the rank.
+It outputs a single number, namely the rank.

 Compile with